UniversalDependencies/docs/_tr-overview/notes.md

   Yesterday a   friend.P3S-lA  see.PAST.1SG
   `I saw (him/her) with a friend (of him/her)'.
   ```
-  In this case, we connect the phrase with *-lA* to the predicate with `remnant` relation.
+  In this case, we connect the phrase with *-lA* to the predicate with `orphan` relation.

   In case of coordination, if the second conjunct is a pronoun, it can
   be omitted.